mottazabdelfattah/mottazabdelfattah.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

+Welcome to my website!
+My name is Moataz.
 I am a research scientist at the Visualization Research Center (VISUS) at the University of Stuttgart, Germany.
-I began my PhD journey designing scalable techniques for visualizing dynamic networks and ended by building tools to help architects in shaping our future built world.
-Besides research, I enjoy working with students, especially the underachievers—challenging but rewarding.
-In the past, I developed web applications using Java Servlets and C# ASP.NET, primarily focusing on backend development.
-When I'm not working, I enjoy traveling, hiking, watching movies, or playing sports.
-However, I must admit that catching up on some sleep has become my favorite hobby recently.
+Currently, I am working towards my PhD degree in data visualization.
+My research interests include designing scalable techniques for visualizing dynamic networks and building tools to help architects in shaping our future built world.
+In the past, I worked as a web developer using Java Servlets and C# ASP.NET, primarily focusing on backend development.
+When I'm not working, I enjoy traveling, hiking, watching movies, playing sports, or catching up on some sleep :) Here, you will find some information about me and my little research projects.
+I will try to keep things up to date!

 {style="text-align: justify;"}